Back to Blog

 As a customer service professional, dealing with angry customers is inevitable.
 Here are seven tips on how to manage difficult customers so you can better equip yourself to handle the situation and diffuse the customer's anger.

-When an upset customer reaches out to you, the first thing you need to do is listen to their story.
-Give them your full attention and let them vent out their frustration.
-Remember that the customer is upset about the situation, not you.
+When an upset customer reaches out, the first step is to practice active listening.
+Give them your full attention and allow them to share their story and express their frustrations.
+It's important to remember that the customer's upset is directed towards the situation, not personally at you.

-Here is an example conversation that you can have to initiate a deescalation:
+This approach not only helps in understanding the issue thoroughly but also demonstrates empathy, setting the stage for a constructive resolution.
+Here is an example conversation that you can have to initiate a de-escalation:

 • Customer: "I'm so frustrated with your company!
 I've been on hold for over an hour, and nobody seems to care about my issue."